What is Ex-Domain Cancellation of Guarantees of Origin? Comprehensive Guide to Ex-Domain Cancellation in 2026

 Serbia

-Legally possible under the framework, but no bilateral EDC agreements currently exist in practice.
+Legally possible under the framework, but no bilateral EDC agreements currently exist

 —